simone-trubian/blog-posts/MapReduce/opt.markdown

   Productivity  83.4% of total user, 82.5% of total elapsed
 </code></pre>

 Now the runtime is doing much better, the GC allocates a lot less memory and is kept less busy.
+Notice that just by changing *one* function the entire chain of computation is changed!
+This is one of the quirks of lazy evaluation: as the strict left fold forces complete evaluation at regular intervals, now every function feeding it behaves in the same manner.
+This therefore means that the `readFile` function (the very first one in the computation chain) is not trying to read the entire file in one go, but runs in constant space!

 If on the memory management side things have improved dramatically, the actual MUT elapsed time did not change significantly.
 As it happens the Glasgow compiler ships with a few optimisation flags that can be turned on during compilation.
 The easiest to try out is the -O (big O) or -O2.
 So let's try compiling and running both versions with the optimisation flag on.

-trial 2 sum opt.
+This is the version with `sum`
 <pre><code>49503832
   24,152,302,232 bytes allocated in the heap 1,153,660,608 bytes copied during GC